 The San Diego Water Authority + Water Smart San Diego

 As the regional water agency, the San Diego County Water Authority has tons of free workshops, tools, incentives, and services to help you make water smart choices around your home or business.
-You can also learn more about how they’re investing in efficient water systems to provide safe and reliable water to your neighborhood.

 Did you know that up to 70% of residential water use is for landscaping?
 This means one of the best ways to conserve water is to irrigate efficiently.
 If you want to learn how to cut costs on irrigation, start with a simple watering calculator to estimate the right amount of water for your garden.